Teplitsa/shmapper/README.md

 ## In English ##

 shMapper is a WordPress plugin.
-The shMapper allows you to create simple crowdsourcing maps on OpenStreet Maps with an option of feedback messages form.
+The shMapper allows you to create simple crowdsourcing maps on OpenStreetMap with an option of feedback messages form.
 This plugin gives you an alternative to current online map services such as Yandex.Maps, Google Maps etc which don’t provide the option for users to add new objects.

 This plugin developed and supported by [Teplitsa of social technologies](//te-st.ru/).